DeeObah/msg-exchange-service/README.md

 2.Databse user with name exchange and password 3xc#@n8e with create, inster and update rights.

-3.Test bench application running on localhost port 8181
+3.The test bench application running on localhost port 8181